ZhongkaiSun/SEGOGOGO/How to run .md

 #### How To Run?

-First， git clone all the files of our repository.
+First, git clone all the files of our repository.

 **Back-End**